-Why is it that almost all of the survivors blame themselves?
+Why is it that almost all of the survivors of sexual abuse blame themselves?
 The answer is two fold: 1) They are encouraged to think that.
 Survivors are still blamed for what they were wearing, or drinking, or their choice of venue, or the company they keep.
 2) Its easier to blame one’s self.
 The idea that you could be subject to something so random and awful is terrifying.
 If you blame yourself instead, you gain an illusory control and think that just maybe you can keep it from happening again.

 Try this on.
 Imagine a house in the path of a hurricane and then imagine the following conversation.
 “Why was that house painted blue?
 Everyone knows that hurricanes can’t resist the color blue.”
 “And what about those hurricane enticing trees all over the front yard?”
 “The worst part of it was that all of the windows were wide open.”
 “I heard that the front door was open too.”
 “Well, everyone knows what that means!
 I mean how could that poor defenseless hurricane resist?”
 “That house practically threw itself at that hurricane.”